STILL / WATERS /

 Michael Johnson considers deep connections to the memory of place: present, past and future.
 He gathers the landscape as a sequence of uniquely experienced moments, simultaneously a personal journey and a timeless human expression of our relationships with all living things, the universal whole.

-TIDESPACE’s Spring focus is on those
+TIDESPACE’s Spring focus is on those with a defining relationship

 with LAND